 - In the opening movie to Tekken 2, Nina Williams has a spot which seems to expressly show Namco can avert this trope...
 At least in FMVs

 - The Doctor Who webcast Dreamland falls squarely into this trope.

-- Played with in The Legend of Zelda: The Light Of Courage.
+- Played with in the animated shorts based on The Legend of Zelda: The Light of Courage.
 Link and Zelda's hair and clothes are completely stiff, but Ganon's robe flows way too much, at one point even falling halfway off when he moves too fast.
 (This was actually a mistake, but they decided to Throw It In because it was funny.)

 - Two Best Friends Play: Pat comments on this trope in several videogame playthroughs.
 It's hard to realistically animate a character underneath bedcovers, so Pat draws attention to all the cutscenes with characters sleeping on top of the covers (or without any covers at all).
 On the rare occasion that a game does shows someone sleeping under the covers, Pat will point out how unrealistic the covers look.
 While watching the Optional Sexual Encounter in Heavy Rain, Pat quips, "They have sex behind the bed so they don't have to get underneath the covers."

-- Avatar The Last Airbender: Not CGI, but Katara's "hair loopies" were opted for over long hair because they were easier to animate.
+- Avatar: The Last Airbender: Not CGI, but Katara's "hair loopies" were opted for overly long hair because they were easier to animate.